 To do that, reverse the steps above by going to the Start menu ==> Windows Settings ==> Display and toggle the Rotation lock button to the Off position.

-Or use the keyboard shortcuts below to quickly enable or disable the Rotation lock.
+Or use the keyboard shortcuts below to turn the Rotation lock on or off quickly.

 Press the Windows key + O to toggle the Rotation lock On or Off (default).